DAS-RCN/continuous_data_handling/README.md

 # continuous_data_handling

-Methods for handling continuous DAS data (loading, buffering, data processing...)
+Most DAS acquisitions yield continuous data, which are cumbersome to handle.
+This repository includes methods for handling continuous DAS data (loading, buffering, data processing...)

+The most important part is an iterator that will allow you to serially access all files in a certain folder.
+Various processing steps can be applied directly during loading, and work on buffered versions of the data so there are no edge effects because of filtering.